Pipedream Integration Guide

 Purpose: This OAuth client enables Airweave to authenticate with Pipedream’s API to retrieve your connected account credentials.

-Step 2: Connect Pipedream to Airweave
+Connect Pipedream to Airweave

 1. Go to Airweave Auth Providers